alipman88/al-fpf-mobile/README.md

 - `ROLLBAR_SERVER_KEY`: same as `ROLLBAR_API_KEY`
 - `WEBSITE_HOST`: URL for FPF root, e.g. https://frontporchforum.com

-For the staging branch,es also configure the following environment variables with production values.
-Doing so allows the staging build of the app to optionally connected to the production API.
+For the staging branch, also configure the following environment variables with production and staging2 values.
+Doing so allows the staging build of the app to optionally connected to the production and staging2 stacks.

 - `PRODUCTION_API_HOST`
 - `PRODUCTION_API_KEY`